Diegovano/pathfinder/docs/Website.md

     ### Explanation

     1. **Initialise Map**:
-        - The function initialises a Folium map centered at the specified coordinates with a given zoom level.
+        - The function initialises a Folium map centred at the specified coordinates with a given zoom level.
         ```python
         folium_map = folium.Map(location=[51.4988, -0.1749], zoom_start=14)
         ```